ojziff/als_mrna_rbp_localisation/README.md

 Oliver Ziff 2023

-This page contains scripts to analyse the data and reproduce the figures from the manuscript.
+This repository contains an R Markdown file that includes the scripts necessary to generate each figure in the manuscript.
+The Rmd file is organised into sections corresponding to the figures in the manuscript.
+Schematics used in the figures were created using Biorender.
+Please refer to the instructions provided within the Rmd file to reproduce the figures.

 <img src="https://github.com/ojziff/als_mrna_rbp_localisation/figures/graphical abstract.png" height="400">

 #### [Manuscript link](https://www.cell.com/neuron/home)

-Rmarkdown scripts to reproduce each figure in the manuscript can be found in this repository.

 ## Data availability